Gerontology and Palliative Care Certification

 Earn the Gerontology and Palliative Care Certification as Part of Your MSW

-Earn Wurzweiler’s gerontology and palliative care certification (GPC) by completing three targeted electives and focused fieldwork placements.
+Earn Wurzweiler’s gerontology and palliative care certification (GPC) by completing three targeted electives and focused practicum placements.

-• If you choose to pursue a GPC certification before taking electives or beginning specialized fieldwork, you won’t have to take any additional courses
+• If you choose to pursue a GPC certification before taking electives or beginning a specialized practicum, you won’t have to take any additional courses

 • Students in the Advanced Standing program who choose GPC certification must take an extra three-credit elective to complete the specialization